jdholtz/obsidian-image-inserter/README.md

 ## Installation
 To install the plugin:
-1. Search for "Image Inserter" in Obsidian's community plugins browser
+1. Search for "Simple Image Inserter" in Obsidian's community plugins browser
-2. Enable the plugin in your Obsidian settings (find "Image Inserter" under "Community plugins")
+2. Enable the plugin in your Obsidian settings (find "Simple Image Inserter" under "Community plugins")

 ## Using the Plugin
 To use the plugin: